sifank/KOBSWeather/README.md

 - sudo add-apt-repository ppa:mutlaqja/ppa

 ISSUES:
-- Latest INDI release has an orphaned link:  /usr/lib/libindidriver.so points to nowhere!
+- (might be fixed now) Latest INDI release has an orphaned link:  /usr/lib/libindidriver.so points to nowhere!
   - To fix: remove it, use 'locate libindidriver.so' to find the most recent version and create a link to it.
   - Example:
     - locate libindidriver.so